Last updated on December 18th, 2018

 The Columbia River is one of the largest Sturgeon fisheries on the planet.
 Holding the world record for the largest Sturgeon ever caught weighing in at over 500 lbs.
 “Shaker Sturgeon” or undersized Sturgeon can provide a day filled with fishing excitement, while also providing the opportunity to catch that big one of a lifetime.

 Sturgeon Fishing Locations

-In North America, they range along the Atlantic coast from the Gulf of Mexico to Newfoundland, including the Great Lakes and the St. Lawrence, Missouri and Mississippi rivers, as well as along the West coast in major rivers from California to British Columbia.
+In North America, they range along the Atlantic coast from the Gulf of Mexico to Newfoundland, including the Great Lakes and the St. Lawrence, Missouri and Mississippi rivers, as well as along the West Coast in major rivers from California to British Columbia.

-They occur along the European Atlantic coast, including the Mediterranean basin, in the rivers that flow into the Black, Azov and Caspian seas (Danube, Dnepr, Volga and Don), the north-flowing rivers of Russia that feed the Arctic Ocean (Ob, Yenisei, Lena, Kolyma), in the rivers of Central Asia (Amu Darya and Syr Darya) and Lake Baikal.
+They also occur along the European Atlantic coast, including the Mediterranean basin, in the rivers that flow into the Black, Azov and Caspian seas (Danube, Dnepr, Volga and Don), the north-flowing rivers of Russia that feed the Arctic Ocean (Ob, Yenisei, Lena, Kolyma), in the rivers of Central Asia (Amu Darya and Syr Darya) and Lake Baikal.

 Sturgeon Fishing Seasons

 Sturgeon fishing seasons vary with the location of the fish.
-In the Pacific Northwest the best time for Sturgeon fishing is From late june through early September.
+In the Pacific Northwest, the best time for Sturgeon fishing is from late June through early September.
 Taking a trip with a sturgeon fishing guide or Sturgeon fishing charter service to find the right location to hook into the sturgeon fishing in your selected location.

 Sturgeon Flavor and Cooking

 There is no shortage of recipes for preparing your catch after a successful day of Sturgeon fishing.
-Ask your Sturgeon fishing guide or Sturgeon fishing charter captain for their favorite method of preparation or their favorite recipe.
+If in doubt, ask your Sturgeon fishing guide or Sturgeon fishing charter captain for their favorite method of preparation or their favorite recipe.